robinhood/spark/README.md

 Animation
 ---------
-To set other animation path, call `sparkView.setSparkAnimator(<? extends SparkAnimator>);`.
-You can create your custom animator using SparkAnimator interface.
+To animate sparkline changes, set an animator with `sparkView.setSparkAnimator(sparkAnimator)`.
-There are two built-in animator, LineSparkAnimator (default) and MorphSparkAnimator.
-Execute sample app to see it in action.
+There are two built-in animators: LineSparkAnimator (default) and MorphSparkAnimator.
+Pass your own implementation to achieve custom effects.

 Data Boundaries
 ---------------